-The objective of this study is to estimate potential output vis-à-vis output gap for Pakistan's economy.
-It applies six commonly-used techniques to estimate potential output and from that the output gap.
-The results suggest that while these estimates are not the same they nonetheless do show some degree of association among each other.
-Therefore, a composite output gap is calculated for 1950 to 2007 that depicts that Pakistan economy has been observing a cyclical episode of excess supply followed by excess demand.
-Evidence further suggests that Pakistan is currently experiencing rising demand pressures since Fiscal Year 2005 and these pressures show a high degree of correlation with inflation.
+Research Department State Bank of Pakistan I. I. Chundrigar Road, Karachi-74000, Pakistan safdar.khan@sbp.org.pk Abstract economy.
+This paper reviews six commonly used techniques to estimate potential output and from that the output gap.
+The results suggest that while measures of output gap are not identical they nonetheless do show some degree of association among each other.
+Therefore, a composite output gap is calculated for 1950 to 2007.
+The composite output gap depicts that Pakistan economy has been observing a cyclical episode of periods of excess supply followed by excess demand in the period of analysis.
+Furthermore, evidence suggests that Pakistan economy is currently experiencing rising demand pressures since FY05.
+These demand pressures show a high degree of correlation with the rising inflation as shown in the temporal correlation between inflation and composite of output gap measures.